 Medications may also be an option for some people with body dysmorphic disorder.
 The medications include selective serotonin reuptake inhibitors, which are currently the preferred class of therapeutic drugs for the disorder.

-You Deserve Support To Break the Cycle of BDD
+Support for Breaking the Cycle of BDD

 Body dysmorphic disorder doesn’t have to control your life.
 You deserve the support you need to break out of the cycle of overthinking and obsessing about your appearance.
 At Restore Mental Health, we are here to help guide you on a path to better mental and physical health, so you can get back to living the life you want.
 Reach out to us today to speak with one of our supportive team members to learn more about what we can do to help.